iqual-ch/drupal-platform/docs/drupal-development.md

 ## Developing remotely

 Alternatively to local development there is the option to run a development environment with a code editor remotely.
-This can be useful for quick access to a new environment without requring local compute ressources.
+This can be useful for quick access to a new environment without requring local compute resources.

 ### Development on GitHub Codespaces

 Currently the only supported remote development environment is GitHub Codespaces.
 This basically provides a hosted solution to the Visual Studio Code editor setup.
 The same launch operations are executed on GitHub Codespaces as on a local VS Code setup.
-It can be directly launched on a GitHub repository in the "Code" dropdown at the top (Feature has to be enabled by administrator).
+It can be directly launched on a GitHub repository in the "Code" dropdown at the top (feature has to be enabled by administrator).

 In order for GitHub Codespaces to work a few environment variables are needed for proper authentication: